we-make-websites/wmw-coding-guidelines/css/README.md

 * The modifier has interpolation brackets `#{}` because && is invalid SCSS
 * The modifier would render as `.foo__bar.foo__bar--modifier` in CSS
 * This means it has greater specificity, without this any later changes to .foo__bar would override the modifier (for example in media queries) as `.foo__bar` and `.foo__bar--modifier` would have the same specificity so the properties appear later would trump the modifier's

-> **❗Exception:** If you're working on a site using the Old Workflow or Frame 1.0 this can't be done as Shopify's version of SASS doesn't support concatenating or interpolation brackets.

 ### [BEM naming](#bem-naming)